A Compiler for Flair

 extension as a default.

-- This set of files is not sufficient to test all of the
+- This set of files may not be sufficient to test all of

-features of your compiler as you write it.
-It does not
+the features of your compiler as you write it.
+It does

-contain all error cases, nor does it provide a systematic
+not always contain all error cases, nor does it always

-- Without a Klein compiler to use as a reference, it is
+- Without a Flair compiler to use as a reference, it is

 possible that one or more of these programs contains

 an error.
-As you study the Klein grammar early in the
+As you study the Flair grammar early in the

 project, use these programs to verify your understanding.

-If you find a Klein program that seems to violate the
+If you find a Flair program that seems to violate the

 language specification, let me know immediately.